Structured Data Guide

 Colour swatches in Shopping

-Shipping info in results
+Shipping & returns in results

 How Product structured data appears in Google